-The Samsung Galaxy Tab S4 is the best Android tablet available right now.
-It's not exactly cheap - although its price has dropped since launch - but it comes packing a whole hosts of features to ensure you're getting plenty of bang for your buck.
+The Samsung Galaxy Tab S4 was once our best Android tablet, but now it has been bumped down by the Galaxy Tab S6, among other things.
+It's not exactly cheap - although its price has dropped significantly in recent months - but it comes packing a whole host of features to ensure you're getting plenty of bang for your buck.

 Unlike Apple's iPad Pro range, the Galaxy Tab S4 comes with Samsung's S Pen stylus included in the box, while under the hood you get the powerful Snapdragon 835 chipset alongside 6GB of RAM ensuring Android runs super-smoothly on screen.

 That's only half the story though.
 Pair the Samsung Galaxy Tab S4 with a keyboard and mouse and it'll transfer from Android into a desktop-like experience as it attempts to replace your laptop as well as your tablet.

 The desktop aspect of the tablet is limited, but still useful.
 In short, the Galaxy Tab S4 is one of the most versatile Android tablets around.

 The Amazon Fire HD 8 Plus (2020) is the best of Amazon’s 8-inch slates.
 It’s no premium tablet – far from it in fact, so you’re not getting top-end performance, but with 3GB of RAM you do get a boost on the standard Fire HD 8 (2020).

 Arguably the real highlight of this Plus model though is its support for wireless charging and the optional dock you can therefore get that turns it into a smart display like the Echo Show.